Looking for a cake to "wow" family, friends, guests? This delicious, one-bowl, super easy Buttermilk Butter Crunch Cake

 - ¼ teaspoon almond extract

 Add the egg and whisk until smooth and fluffy.
-Stir in the buttermilk and vanilla extract and whisk until well combined.
+Stir in the buttermilk and vanilla and almond extracts and whisk until well combined.
 Sprinkle the flour, baking soda and salt evenly over the top and whisk until the mixture is smooth.

 Place pan in the oven and bake for 5 minutes.
 Stir to redistribute and spread out the mixture to an even layer again.
 Return to the oven and bake for another 5 minutes.
 Repeat stirring and redistributing again and bake for 4-5 more minutes until the mixture is golden brown.
 Set aside to cool.

 Spread the buttercream over the top of the cake.
 Scatter the almond mixture evenly over the top before the icing sets.
 Enjoy!!